 Capitation: This interface sets up the capitation to be disbursed to public Primary and Secondary schools in a given term within a calendar year.

 Income Returns: This interface captures all amounts received by the institution within a given year.

-Development Fund: It interface captures projects funded in an institution within a given financial year.
+Development Fund: Its interface captures projects funded in an institution within a given financial year.

-Expenditure Returns: This interface captures the actual amount spent, milestones achieved, and the percentage completed in a project.
+Expenditure Returns: This interface captures the amount spent, milestones achieved, and the percentage completed in a project.

 This interface lets you change the password when you forget it.